mui/material-ui/docs/pages/blog/2023-chamonix-retreat.md

 Chamonix is a world capital for outdoor activities, such as mountaineering, skiing, snowboarding, paragliding, hiking, climbing, and so much more!

 The Chamonix Mont Blanc valley offers unmatched alpine views, plus a whole host of stunning protected flora and fauna.
-With a bustling city centre full of quaint shops and restaurants — there's something for everyone to enjoy.
+With a bustling city center full of quaint shops and restaurants — there's something for everyone to enjoy.

 We stayed in the beautiful Helopic Hotel & Spa, which fit our needs perfectly.
 With fully-equipped conference rooms, a cosy lobby bar, table-service restaurant, and luxury spa — everything we needed was on-site.
 (The food was delicious, too!)